isaaclyman/ruffin/readme.md

  - Ruffin will never accept sensitive information from anyone.
 4. Users should not ever be annoyed by Ruffin.
  - Emails will only be sent by specific request of the user.
  - There will be no daily or monthly email.
-A semiannual email may be allowable.

 License
 -------

-Copyright 2015 Isaac Lyman.
-All rights reserved.

-(Obviously, though, the source code is publicly viewable, so go ahead and read it if you want.)
+Copyright.